Raghadd7/Raghadd7.github.io/EmpAttrition_page.md

 **Results:**

-the following chart present the Recall, Precision and Accuracy values for the applied models.
+The following chart present the Recall, Precision and Accuracy values for the applied models.

 <img src="images/EMresults.png?raw=true"/>

-the follwing table shows the accuracies for the applied models per k-folds equal 3 and 10 in the cross validation method.
+The follwing table shows the accuracies for the applied models per k-folds equal 3 and 10 in the cross validation method.

 |Algorithms / Accuracy per K-folds	|  CV=3  |	CV=10 |
 | --------------------------------  | ------ | ------ |